kotha32/SAP-Hello/README.md

 app.listen(port, function () {
   console.log('myapp listening on port ' + port);
 });
-This creates a simple web application returning a Hello World! message when requested.
-The express module represents the web server part of this application.
-Once these steps are completed, you can see that the express package has been installed in the node_modules folder.

-Deploy the application on Cloud Foundry.
-To do that, in the node-tutorial directory, execute:
+9.Deploy the application on Cloud Foundry:

-Bash/ShellCopy
+perl
 cf push

-Make sure you always execute cf push in the directory where the manifest.yml file is located!
-In this case, that’s node-tutorial.
+Make sure to execute cf push in the node-tutorial directory where the manifest.yml file is located.